priyanksaini2010/web-inno/README.md

 <h2>Solution</h2>
-<h4>Solution for problem </h4>

     <ul>
         <li>
-            Customer can now pay once and they will be charged automatically for next due dates.
+            Customer can now pay once and they can be charged automatically for next due dates.
         </li>
 	<li>
-            Business owner will now have ability to monitor all the subscription to his service
+            Business owner will now have ability to monitor all the subscription to his service.
         </li>
 	<li>
-            Business owner can now see analysis of the revenue growth or loss
+            Business owner can now see analysis of the revenue growth or loss.
         </li>
 	<li>
-            Invoicing can be automated
+            Invoicing can be automated.
         </li>
 	<li>
-            Business owner now has ability to pause subscription on non paying accounts
+            Business owner now has ability to pause subscription on non paying accounts.
         </li>
     </ul>
 <h2>Value Adds</h2>
 <ul>
     <li>Bank customers will have easier access to subscription (Good for customers).</li>
     <li>No more manual payment would be required.</li>
-<li>Banks can charge business owners for subscription of this product </li>
+<li>Banks can charge business owners for subscription of this product. </li>
     <li>The Customer can have the exact idea of number of subscribers and record of transactions.</li>
-	<li>FIS can generate revenue by this offering </li>
+	<li>FIS can generate revenue by this offering. </li>
 </ul>
 <h2>Additional Benefits </h2>
 <ul>
 	<li>
-		FIS Charge can be utilized not only by business owner but also by Banks and FIS too
+		FIS Charge can be utilized not only by business owner but also by Banks and FIS too.
 	</li>
 	<li>
-		It can be enhace with Machine Learning algorithms to analyze custmoers sentments on each offerings
+		It can be enhace with Machine Learning algorithms to analyze custmoers sentments on each offerings.
 	</li>
 </ul>
-<h2> Platform </h2>
-    <li> iOS </li>

-<h3>Programming Language Used </h3>
+<h3>Tech Stack </h3>
 <ul>
     <li>Swift</li>
     <li>